 - The release of the final step of There she is!! crashed SamBakZa's website.

-- Releases of new episodes of RWBY nearly always caused a significant server overload, to the point where entire Rooster Teeth website was unavailable for 20-30 minutes after the release.
-Before the premiere of the first episode of Volume Four, RT invested in new servers, supposedly 4 times more powerful than the previous ones... and the fans managed to crash them anyway when the episode landed.
+- Releases of new episodes of RWBY nearly always caused a significant server overload, to the point where the entire Rooster Teeth website was unavailable for 20-30 minutes after the release.
+Before the premiere of the first episode of Volume 4, RT invested in new servers, supposedly 4 times more powerful than the previous ones... and the fans managed to crash them anyway when the episode landed.
+Averted as of Volume 5, as their new new servers appear to be stable.

-- When new episodes of Steven Universe for the fourth Steven Bomb was announced, the site that revealed it was immediately overloaded by fans and it's servers crashed.
-One of the show's writers Ian Jones made a postleading to a different article so others can view the news.
+- When new episodes of Steven Universe for the fourth Steven Bomb was announced, the site that revealed it was immediately overloaded by fans and its servers crashed.
+One of the show's former producers made a post leading to a different article so others can view the news.

 - Anything Notch tweets.
 Seriously, that man is a walking DDOS waiting to happen.